horaceli/horaceli.github.io/_posts/2013-08-03-directionless-career.md

 ---
 {% include JB/setup %}

-I’m failing.
-Although it might be premature to judge, my signs aren’t good.
 I am running out of steam.
 Every so often I meet an alumni from my high school, or go to a careers fair, and I gain an impulse to fill in some job applications or updated my CV, but that rarely lasts more than a few days, usually before I have the chance to even submit a single application.
 Is it me, or is this a thing that applies to most students?
 Many of my classmates seem chilled as ever, but they’ve secured internships at investment banks, major tech companies – some even have multiple offers from competing companies.

 <!--more-->